Preparation

 Serbia

 - An estimated 400-500 refugees are staying in northern Serbia outside official shelters (as of July 2020) In reality, this number is likely to be much higher, as many refugees stay outside the camps near the borders, especially during the summer months.
-These numbers are lower than in many other countries, which means low media coverage and awareness.
+These numbers are lower than in many other countries, which does not mean that there are few people there, but indicates low media coverage and awareness.

 - According to official figures, 20 people have died inside Serbia in 2019 while trying to cross the border.
 However, experts estimate that the number of unreported cases is much higher.
 This is due to the fact that survivors of failed attempts to cross one of the borders usually do not go to the police.